-The Worth-Your-Time Test
+1. The Worth-Your-Time Test

-First thing you can do with any task or request is to do the The Worth-Your-Time Test.
-It is very easy and quick.
+Now, let’s start with identifying your priorities.
+First thing you can do when you prioritize tasks or requests is to do The Worth-Your-Time Test.
+It is very quick and easy.

 If you are faced with a task or someone comes to you with a request, ask yourself: